haskell/haskell-language-server/docs/support/ghc-version-support.md

     - e.g. if Haskell Survey results show that 25% or more of users are still on the GHC version in question, then dropping should be avoided
 3. if dropping is still undesired, but maintenance burden is also high, then set out a call-for-help and contact HF for additional funding to support this GHC version
 4. if no help or funding was received within 2 releases (say, e.g. 3-6 months), then drop the version regardless

-### Announcements

-We will warn users about the upcoming deprecation of a GHC version in the notes of the release *prior* to the deprecation itself.

 ### Why deprecate older versions of GHC?